 New Networks for Nature is a registered charity and governed by a Board of Trustees.
 Meet them here.

-Tim Birkhead, the Chair of Trustees, is a professor of behaviour and evolution at the University of Sheffield.
+Tim Birkhead, the Chair of Trustees, is emeritus professor of behaviour and evolution at the University of Sheffield.
 His research on promiscuity and sperm competition in birds helped to re-shape current understanding of bird mating systems.
-He was elected a Fellow of the Royal Society in 2004.
-As well as a passion for research, Tim is committed to undergraduate teaching and the public understanding of science.
+He is a Fellow of the Royal Society and as well as a passion for research, Tim has been committed to undergraduate teaching and the public understanding of science.
 His talks (like The Early Birdwatchers) and popular science books have gained widespread recognition: The Wisdom of Birds (2008) won ‘bird book of the year award’ and Bird Sense (2012) and The Most Perfect Thing: Inside (and Outside) a Bird’s Egg (2016) were both short-listed for the Royal Society Popular Science Prize.
-His most recent book is The Wonderful Mr Willughby; the First True Ornithologist (2018).
+His most recent book is Birds and Us (2022 Penguin/Viking).

 Jeremy Mynott is the author of: Birdscapes: birds in our experience and imagination (2009), described by the Guardian reviewer as ‘the finest book written on why we watch birds’; Birds in the Ancient World: Winged Words (2018), shortlisted for the Wolfson History Prize; Knowing your Place: Wildlife in Shingle Street (2016), arising from a local biodiversity survey; and most recently, with Michael McCarthy and Peter Marren, The Consolation of Nature: Spring in the Time of Coronavirus (2020), a Guardian ‘Book of the Year’ .
 He is a founder member of ‘New Networks for Nature’ and co-author of a report for the Green Party on A New Deal for Nature (2019).
 His earlier professional career was in publishing at Cambridge University Press, where he became editorial director, then chief executive.
 He is an Emeritus Fellow of Wolfson College, Cambridge.